 The landscape of Wadi Rum – UNESCO World Heritage Site

 Wadi Rum has a unique landscape of a desert.
 My reference was the Thar Desert of India that can be seen around Jaisalmer.
-Compared to that, Wadi Rum has rugged rocky hills scattered all over its sandy base.
+Compared to that, it has rugged rocky hills scattered all over its sandy base.
 If you use a bit of animated imagination it would feel as if the rocks are emerging out of the sand.

 The texture of the rocks is absolutely rugged as if telling you about the visages of times it has seen and withstood.
 At places, it looks as if they melted in the harsh heat and then were frozen in the cold of the winters.

-Walk around a bit, despite the heat, and absorb the landscape, for this is the best part of Wadi Rum.
+Walk around a bit, despite the heat, and absorb the landscape, for this is the best part here.

 Land of Nabateans

 There are camping accommodations available at Wadi Rum and I am sure it would be one hell of an experience to camp in the desert.
-However, I just did a day trip to Wadi Rum and missed the fun of staying in a camp.
+However, I just did a day trip and missed the fun of staying in a camp.
 But I did have the joy of having lunch at Rahayeb Desert Camp.

 The cooking was done in a so-called ‘traditional’ way where a whole animal was hung upside down on top is a simmering fire.
 My vegetarian sensibilities kept me closer to the salad table.

 Camels and deserts can just not be separated.
 In fact, the image of one is incomplete without the other.
-So, go ahead take a camel ride in the desert of Wadi Rum.
+So, go ahead take a camel ride in the desert.
 It is a bit tricky to get on and get off a camel but the guys around will help you out.